Updated: Mar 29

-Paul has served as a board member for Monterey Bay Aquarium's Seafood Watch Guide to help create the sustainable seafood guidelines and program.
+Paul has served as a board member for Monterey Bay Aquarium's Seafood Watch Guide to help create sustainable seafood guidelines and programs.

-We are grateful to have an opportunity to interview Paul about his life with fish, sustainability and how to find a great quality fish.
+We are grateful to have an opportunity to interview Paul about his life with fish, sustainability, and how to find great quality fish.

 Q: When did you start having an interest in fish?

 When I was a cook.
 I traveled around the US on a motorcycle after I got out of school.
 I worked at different kitchens then, I settled down here in Berkeley and started cooking, working at a place called "In Season" by a famous physics professor at UC Berkeley, Richard Muller.

 In Season was two doors down from Chez Panisse, that was then I got to know Alice Waters.
 I think it's probably then.
 That was probably when I started to have an interest in fish.

 I was talking to Alice and neither of us was happy with our fish supplier.
 We were unhappy with the quality.
 So, I started going fishing at Alley on the Wharf.

 I bought them from the boats, sold them on the floor.

 Back then, so much fish and the people who were selling fish were kind of "Old School," not that much attention was paid to the quality: it was like first in, first out.
 There was nobody who was about quality and freshness.
 It was like what was next, was what you get.